 REFERENCE Number of members 9 Councillors Number of Co-opted, non-voting members 1 Independent non-voting Member for the purpose of Audit and Governance.
 1 Parish Representative, who may not also be a Borough Councillor, for the purpose of Standards.
-Politically Balanced Y/N Υ Quorum 4 (to include at least one member of the Majority Group) Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22) Chair The Chair and Vice-Chair of the Committee and any of its Sub-Committees will be a Borough Councillor.
-Special provisions as to the Chair For the sake of independence, the Chair and Vice-Chair shall not be a member of the controlling political group.
-Terms of Reference Audit and Governance Internal and External Audit To review and monitor the annual audit plans of both the internal and external auditors. b.
+Politically Balanced Y/N Y Quorum 4 (to include at least one member of the Majority Group) Procedure Rules applicable Council Procedure Rules (with the exception of Council Procedure Rules 1-4, 10, 14, 18.2, 20.1 and 22) Chair The Chair and Vice-Chair of the Committee and any of its Sub-Committees will be a Borough Councillor.
+Special provisions as to the Chair For the sake of independence, the Chair and Vice- Chair shall not be a member of the controlling political group.
+Terms of Reference Audit and Governance Internal and External Audit a.
+To review and monitor the annual audit plans of both the internal and external auditors. b.
 To receive and comment upon the external auditors' reports. c.
-To monitor the adequacy and effectiveness of the Council's system of internal control by ensuring that an adequate and effective

-- system of internal financial controls is maintained, that financial procedures are regularly reviewed. - d.
-To consider, monitor and review the Council's overall corporate governance arrangements. - e.
-To enhance the profile, status and authority of the internal audit function which will demonstrate its independence. - f.
-To focus audit resources by agreeing, and periodically reviewing, audit plans and monitoring delivery of the audit service. - g.
+To monitor the adequacy and effectiveness of the Council's system of internal control by ensuring that an adequate and effective system of internal financial controls is maintained, that financial procedures are regularly reviewed. d.
+To consider, monitor and review the Council's overall corporate governance arrangements. e.
+To enhance the profile, status and authority of the internal audit function which will demonstrate its independence. f.
+To focus audit resources by agreeing, and periodically reviewing, audit plans and monitoring delivery of the audit service. g.
 To receive and consider such internal audit reports that the Chair and/or Deputy Chief Executive considers necessary.
+Risk To consider, monitor and review the effectiveness of the Council's risk strategies, policies and management arrangements and seek assurances that action is being taken to address identified risk related issues.
+Finance and Value for Money i.
+To consider and approve the Council's Annual Statements of Accounts. j.
+To consider any report from the Internal Audit Manager in pursuance of Financial Regulations.
+K. To ensure good stewardship of the Council's resources and assist the Council to achieve value for money in the provision of its services.
+I. To keep under review, and make recommendations on, proposed amendments to Financial Regulations. m.
+To consider and make recommendations if appropriate on, the Annual Governance Statement.
+Standards n.
+To promote and maintain high standards of conduct by Councillors and any co-opted members of Council bodies.